ClickCease

 How often should progress notes be written?

-Progress notes should be written after each session to maintain accuracy and detail.
+Progress notes should be recorded after each session to maintain accuracy and detail.

 What should be included in a progress note?